sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 - Neither approach is perfect
 - We're currently building both
 - The plan is to:
-   - use runtime profiling and manually verify some singatures
+   - use runtime profiling and manually verify some signatures
-   - then the propagate them with static analysis
+   - then propagate them with static analysis

 ---